See, like. Ostensibly, it is night-time.

 If I don’t catch anyone’s eye, there’ll be nowhere for me to sleep tonight.
 Not indoors, in any case — all our red Nostalgine shelters are full.
 The two Upsilon boarding houses here on Vyuta want payment up front, and like, I’m not exactly solvent right now.
-There’s a Deliverance shelter over in the Fangs District what’s free, but nu, like the Upsilons, it’s outside the Ghetto proper, too close to Osedka for comfort, and besides, it’s a rıbak shtik — no place for a nice yiddish fag.
+There’s a Deliverance shelter over in the Fangs District what’s free, but nu, like the Upsilons, it’s outside the Ghetto proper, too close to Osedka for comfort, and a rıbak shtik besides — no place for a nice yiddish fag.

 Like, don’t get me wrong, not all those of the nations are equally goyim about it!
 Our sages do tell us, whether B’ney Yisroel will require cultural autonomy, this is yet to be adjudicated, and like, who am I to argue?
 Gules is always gules, but feh, it’s not all been a parade of Homans and Torquemadas — there’s been enough of a Koresh Two or a Sasha Makedonskiy what have had the decency to only place a perfunctory foot on the neck of their Inner Others.
 Nu, I hear that in the Orm, yekkes get to volunteer to take part in maintaining the engine what is crushing us, which is like, certainly different from how things are here in Vsemlada.